olivermel/hammerdb-el6-rpm/README.md

 1. The repo is cloned into a local sandbox
 2. Run "vagrant up" to build the VM.
 3. Run "vagrant ssh" to connect to VM.
-4. Run "rpmbuild -ba SPECS/imcs.spec" to build the imcs rpm package.
+4. Run "rpmbuild -ba SPECS/hammerdb.spec" to build the hammerdb rpm package.

 Build RPM on server
 1. Once repo is cloned, run "sh ./bootstrap.sh"
 2. cd to ~/rpmbuild
-3. Run "rpmbuild -ba /SPECS/imcs.spec"
+3. Run "rpmbuild -ba /SPECS/hammerdb.spec"

 Installing the RPM
-Install the built RPM by running "sudo yum install RPMS/x86_64/imcs-1.06-1.el6.x86_64.rpm"
+Install the built RPM by running "sudo yum install RPMS/x86_64/hammerdb-1.06-1.el6.x86_64.rpm"

 ## Configuration

-    Edit the SPEC file (SPEC/imcs.spec) to make necessary changes to the build configuration
+    Edit the SPEC file (SPEC/hammerdb.spec) to make necessary changes to the build configuration

 =======

 ## Known issues

-    There a a few compilation errors that are displayed during the RPM build process.
+    There are no known issues related to this build process.
-    These are related to the build process and does not affect the usability of the package install.

 ## Getting help